Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

   POST arguments can be initialized via ``ContextMiddleware`` class ``.mock_request()`` method, before calling ``.get_request()``.

-Support optional client-side `viewmodels`_ injection from current user session.
+Support optional client-side :doc:`viewmodels` injection from current user session.

 Automatic timezone detection and activation from browser (which should be faster than using maxmind geoip database).
 Also since version 0.3.0 it's possible to get timezone name string from current browser http request to use in